Tyraelqp/smtpot/README.md

 # Handlers

+### General information

 You can set your email handler in `config.php` (Check [Configuration reference](#configuration-reference) section).

+Handler should implement `SMTPot\Handlers\HandlerInterface` interface.
+You can use `SMTPot\Handlers\AbstractHandler` class as base class for your handler.

-Server will pass email data as first argument to your handler.
+Server will pass email message data as first argument to your handler's `handleMessage` method.
 Email data scheme:

 ```
 {